On Arrival

 Warm Welcome

-If you've booked our Airport Pick-Up Service, a friendly BROWNS driver will meet you at the airport and transport you directly to your Homestay, or to the BROWNS Student Apartments.
+If you've booked our Airport Pick-Up Service, a friendly BROWNS driver will meet you at the airport and transport you directly to your Homestay, or to the BROWNS Student Apartment/House.

-We can also assist you getting an Australian phone number, where to buy a public Transport GoCard and where to set up a bank account.
+We can also assist you getting an Australian phone number, where to buy a public transport card, and show you where to set up a bank account.

 Read more about our Orientation Day.